LM-SAL/iris_muse_team_meeting/docs/abstracts.md

 * **Author**: Juraj Lorincik

+    **When**: FILL IN

     **Coauthors**: Vanessa Polito, Jaroslav Dudik, Graham Kerr, Alberto Sainz Dalda, Guillaume Aulanier, Bart De Pontieu, Laura Hayes
     <details> <summary> <b>Title</b>: High-Cadence IRIS Observations: Validating Flare Models </summary>
       <b>Abstract</b>
       High-cadence flare observing programs of the Interface Region Imaging Spectrograph (IRIS) opened new windows into the study of flares as inherently transient phenomena at unprecedented sub-second time resolution.
 We focused on dynamics and spectra of a flare ribbon formed during an inconspicuous flare from 2022 September 25.
 Imaging observations from the Slit Jaw Imager (SJI), for the first time, revealed flare ribbon kernels exhibiting motions at speeds reaching thousands of kilometers per second, direct observational evidence of slip-running reconnection predicted nearly two decades ago.
 A computer vision-aided comparison between kernel dynamics determined from SJI data and SDO/AIA confirmed that the high (< 2 s) SJI cadence was indispensable for this discovery, now validated by several follow-up studies.
 Studying spectra formed in these kernels was the objective of our subsequent analysis on the emission response to energy deposition.
 Intensities of prominent IRIS lines (Mg II, C II, and Si IV), formed in the chromosphere and the transition region, exhibited enhancements whose peak times varied across the ions, with the Si IV emission typically preceding Mg II by up to a few seconds.
 To our knowledge, such short-time delays between emission originating in different regions within the lower atmosphere have not yet been reported.
 To understand the nature of these delays, we analyzed a grid of RADYN flare simulations subjected to electron beam, thermal conduction, and Alfvén wave heating.
 Electron beam parameters were constrained by Fermi/GBM hard X-ray data.
 Models heated by high-flux electron beams or Alfvén waves reproduced the observed delays, while thermal conduction failed to do so.
 Our results provide vital observational support for long-standing theoretical predictions and challenge the current generation of flare models.
 The upcoming MUSE mission is well poised to advance our understanding of flare dynamics and spectra, and therefore build upon these findings.
     </details>

 * **Author**: Juan Martínez-Sykora

+    **When**: FILL IN

     **Coauthors**: Sam Evans, Meers Oppenheimer, Yakov Dimant, Bart De Pontieu, Mats Carlsson
     <details> <summary> <b>Title</b>: Probing the Thermal Farley–Buneman Instability in the Chromosphere: New Insights, Limits on Single Fluid Assumptions, Constraints, and Broader Implications. </summary>